royledford/royledford.github.io/_posts/2017-06-01-why-you-should-blog-as-a-tech-professional.md

 ---
 I've recently started blogging, in fact this is my first real blog post.
 I have written some posts previously for companies that I have worked at, but those were specific to that company.
 I've never done it for my own personal benefit however.

-This isn't to say that I have never written publicly regarding my personal career.
+This isn't to say that Io have never written publicly regarding my personal career.
 I was a frequent contributor to many online newsgroups and discussion groups in the past.

 I wanted to talk a little about why I feel it is important that I start and why you should too.